reypader/relearning-to-code/rtc-chap6-reactive-vs-servlet/README.md

 The observed behavior is other use-cases that are not dependent on the same slow service are being affected because of thread starvation.

-In this chapter, we'll be implementing a service in 3 ways: (1) using a servlet-based service with a synchronous controller; (2) using a servlet-based service with an asynchronous controller; and (3) using webflux.
+In this chapter, we'll be implementing a service in 4 ways: (1) using a servlet-based service with a synchronous controller; (2) using a servlet-based service with an asynchronous controller for the delayed endpoint; (3) just like (2) but with both delayed and instant endpoints delegating to an async process; and (4) using webflux.
 The services will all have the following endpoints:
 - `/actuator/health/liveness` and `/actuator/health/readiness` to simulate the probes from K8s.
 - `/instant` which instantly responds with `HTTP 200`.
-- `/delayed` which responds with `HTTP 200` with a random delay between 100 and 10,000 milliseconds.
+- `/delayed` which responds with `HTTP 200` with a delay of 10 seconds.

 Ideally, calls to `/instant` will always be serviced successfully regardless of how degraded the performance of `/delayed` is.
 However, the observed behavior on synchronous services is that all endpoints, including the probes, experience drastic degradations.